 How Surcharges Change: Examining FedEx in 2018

-For example, let’s explore the fee changes FedEx announced on January 1 of this year:
+For example, let’s explore the fee changes FedEx announced on January 1

 - An immediate increase in minimum billable weight for FedEx Express tube packaging, from 7 pounds to 9 pounds